2nd Doses of COVID-19 Vaccinations

 For the reasons mentioned above, you may have to wait longer than we would like for a routine appointment.
 There are also significant delays on the phone.
 For that, we apologise but hope you understand the reasons why.

 NHS England have given us strict instructions on the priority order in which we vaccinate our patients.
 We cannot place an order for stock and do not have a say in how many vaccines we will receive or when.
 There is also not currently a regular delivery of stock so we have to act very quickly once we get the news of a delivery.
 Of the stock we do receive (as a grouping of Practices), there has to be an equitable split of appointments for each Practice within the grouping.
 This means that we are not able to invite all patients in the age group at the same time and have to prioritise the most vulnerable in that age group and cannot invite everyone in that age group at the same time.

 We are currently receiving hundreds of phone calls each week from patients asking when they will get their vaccine.
 Not only does this take our administration team away from booking patients in, but also clogs up our phone lines for patients who have an emergency need to contact a doctor for a non-Covid related problem.
 Please do not contact the Practice asking when you will receive your invitation.
 We will contact you once your age group has been approved by NHS England, stock has been assigned and we are ready to book you in.
 We will contact you.

-We are currently contacting all patients aged 80 and over and are hoping to be in a position to contact all patients in this age group (subject to vaccine stock availability) by Friday 22nd January.
+We are currently contacting all patients aged 50+ and those with an eligible pre-existing medical condition.
 Once again, please do not contact us, we will contact you.